Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Sweet Branding

 While we were at it we took the opportunity to strengthen the Bertha Pay branding.
 We all deserve nice things.
+Truth is: I just wanted an excuse to squeeze in this odd animation.

 Integrate the feature into the Mercedes-Benz ecosystem